jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=jaxrs:read-attribute(name=resteasy-wider-request-matching)`

 ## syntax of the operation to get the `jaxrs` `tracing-threshold`
-the summary threshold will emit some brief tracing information. the trace threshold will produce more detailed tracing information, and the verbose threshold will generate extremely detailed tracing information. get the `jaxrs` `tracing-threshold` attribute.
+the "summary" threshold will emit some brief tracing information. the "trace" threshold will produce more detailed tracing information, and the "verbose" threshold will generate extremely detailed tracing information. get the `jaxrs` `tracing-threshold` attribute.
 `/subsystem=jaxrs:read-attribute(name=tracing-threshold)`

 ## syntax of the operation to get the `jaxrs` `tracing-type`
-all will enable the tracing feature. `on_demand` mode will give control to the client side: a client can send a tracing request via `http` header and get the tracing info back from response headers. off mode will disable the tracing feature, and this is the default mode. note that it is suggested this is set to off for production servers. get the `jaxrs` `tracing-type` attribute.
+"all" will enable the tracing feature. "`on_demand`" mode will give control to the client side: a client can send a tracing request via `http` header and get the tracing info back from response headers. "off" mode will disable the tracing feature, and this is the default mode. note that it is suggested this is set to "off" for production servers. get the `jaxrs` `tracing-type` attribute.
 `/subsystem=jaxrs:read-attribute(name=tracing-type)`